LanKuDot/MLGame/README.md

   * `-r`: Pickle the game progress (a list of `SceneInfo`) to log files.
   * `-i SCRIPT [SCRIPT ...]`: Specify the script(s) used in the machine learning mode.
 The script must have function `ml_loop()` and be put in the `games/<game>/ml/` directory.

 Use `python MLGame.py -h` for more information.
-Note that `-i` flag and the following "SCRIPTs" should be placed at the end of the command.
+Note that `-i` flag and its following "SCRIPTs" should be placed at the end of the command.

 For example:

-* Play the game arkanoid level 3 in manual mode with 45 fps
+* Play the game arkanoid level 3 in manual mode on easy difficulty with 45 fps
   ```
-  $ python MLGame.py -m -f 45 arkanoid 3
+  $ python MLGame.py -m -f 45 arkanoid EASY 3
   ```

-* Play the game arkanoid level 2, record the game progress, and specify the script ml_play_template.py
+* Play the game arkanoid level 2 on normal difficulty, record the game progress, and specify the script ml_play_template.py

   ```
-  $ python MLGame.py -r arkanoid 2 -i ml_play_template.py
+  $ python MLGame.py arkanoid NORMAL 2 -r -i ml_play_template.py
   ```

 ## Machine Learning Mode